jakubzahumensky/Filipi_et_al_2023/README.md

-Fiji macro used for quantification of MBP (myelin basic protein) expression density in
+Fiji macro used for quantification of fibre volume as a measure of MBP (myelin basic protein) expression density in

 **Filipi et al., 2023 Cortical glia in SOD1(G93A) mice are subtly affected by ALS-like pathology**